Genio Tools

 Warning

-Board control is currently only supported on Linux.
+Board control is supported on both Linux and Windows.

 If your board supports genio-board, genio-flash will also be able to control the reset and download GPIOs.
 You can flash and control your board using the following command: